≡ Menu

 He can dig…

 Beneath the fence when you’re not looking.
-He has a strong prey drive and the reason he digs all the time is because he is always searching for prey.
+He has a strong prey drive and always digs because he constantly searches for prey.

 Trainability